lh9171338/Bottle-Detection/README.md

 # Bottle-Detection
-Bottle Detection base on "EdgeBoxes + HOG + SVM" or "EdgeBoxes + HOG + RTrees"
+Bottle Detection base on "EdgeBoxes + HOG + SVM", "EdgeBoxes + HOG + RTrees" or "EdgeBoxes + CNN"

 # Result
 Detection speed is about 10 FPS